JeffreyRobertLynch/Splunk-Integration-for-Business-Intelligence/README.md

 ---

+##  Splunk Course Completion Certificates

+Earned 15 credits from Splunk while researching this project.
+Certificates are included.

+---

 ## Splunk Integration for Business Intelligence - SplunkWhitePaper.docx

 - **A: Business Case**: Overview of the business entity, an online private school, that will be integrating Splunk